 Association has sent letters outlining CACP resolutions and issues to the Ministers of Public Safety and the Minister of Justice and Attorney General.
+An Executive Steering Committee is in place that is chaired by Deputy Commissioner Vince Hawkes of the OPP oversees the project working group consisting of five sub-committees - project implementation, stakeholder liaison, policy and procedure, freedom of information, and technical subcommittees.

-A Steering Committee that includes C/Commr.
+A Steering Committee that includes A/Commr.
 Vince Hawkes, OPP, A/Commr.
 Bruce Rogerson, RCMP, D/Chief Sue O'Sullivan, Ottawa Police Service representing the CACP, Dr. Kent Stewart, Saskatchewan Chief Coroner/Medical Officer representing chief coroners and chief medical examiners of Canada, Inspecteur Ronald Boudreault, Sûreté du Québec was struck,, and established, under the leadership of the OPP, a working group consisting of five sub-committees - project implementation, stakeholder liaison, policy and procedure, freedom of information, and technical sub-committees.